 Adulthood is usually considered on fish greater than 40cm - or in the 1.5 to 2kg - range, with a darker red colouration. as a teenager.

-St Kilda Pier has seen some pretty major modifications in the last 20 years.
+St Kilda Pier has seen some pretty major modifications in the decades since then.

 The addition of a rock wall and the harbour adjoining it significantly altered the longshore drift.

 That’s to say – the currents that deposit sand and influence fish feeding opportunities.
 It seems to have been a positive – particularly for flathead.